tojuofe/cryptobit/ReadMe.md

 Cryptobit Platform
 This is the first version V1.0.0 ==>

-1. It's not responsive on smaller devices --> need to be fixed
+1. It's responsive on smaller devices -->
 2. Proper handling of error messages

 # Run express server